Aurea Aguilar

 Aurea Aguilar (born September 1943) is a Mexican multimedia visual artist whose work has been recognized with membership in Mexico's Salón de la Plástica Mexicana.

 Life

 Aguilar was born in Mexico City, the second child of Celia Ferrer and César Aguirre.
 Her mother was a journalist, writer and self-taught painter.
 Her father was a lawyer and writer.
 Since childhood, she had an interest in Mexican culture and artistic expression, studying traditional Mexican folk dance and maintaining interest in literature and music as well as art.

-She is introverted, quiet and observant as well as sensitive to suffering.
+She possesses a quite, introverted nature, choosing to observe her surroundings before speaking.

 She currently lives in Mexico City.

 Career

 She studied art at the Academy of San Carlos, where student political activism formed her political and artistic outlook.

 She was accepted as a member of the Salón de la Plástica Mexicana in 1998 and has exhibited with the institution since, including the 2012 exhibit “Ausencias y presencias.”